Reasons to get a Dental Implant

 1. Bone loss

-This is when the bone beneath your missing tooth sinks.
+When missing teeth, the bone beneath sinks.
 It occurs when there is no longer an active tooth root in place.
 This can be very serious and get worse with time.
 In fact, most of the bone loss occurs within the first 6-12 months after the loss of a tooth.
 As a result, you could lose even more teeth if you leave it untreated.

 2. Shifting teeth